 Now, while the Strix lineup may need a makeover, this model offers some of the best cooling that you can get in a GTX 1650 Super.
 With a hefty 1860 MHz clock that can be tweaked almost up to 2100 MHz, it’s obvious that this is the go-to card if you want the best performance that you can get out of a GTX 1650 Super.

-Now, as is usually the case with RoG products, it’s a bit pricier than the competition, currently going for about $190, which makes it some $20 more expensive than the cheaper models, but if you want to squeeze as much performance as you can out of your GTX 1650 Super, then this is the model to go with.
+Now, as is often the case with RoG products, it’s a bit pricier than the competition, currently going for about $190, which makes it about $20 more expensive than the more affordable models, but if you want to squeeze as much performance as you can out of your GTX 1650 Super, then this is the model to go with.

 - Efficient cooling